-If it is appropriate to refer the case to local authority children's social care or the police, the DSL will make the referral or support you to do so.

-If you make a referral directly, you must tell the DSL as soon as possible.

-The local authority will make a decision within 1 working day of a referral about what course of action to take and will let the person who made the referral know the outcome.
-The DSL or person who made the referral must follow up with the local authority if this information is not made available, and ensure outcomes are properly recorded.

-If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must follow local escalation procedures to ensure their concerns have been addressed and that the child's situation improves.
+- If it is appropriate to refer the case to local authority children's social care or the police, the DSL will make the referral or support you to do so. - If you make a referral directly, you must tell the DSL as soon as possible. - The local authority will make a decision within 1 working day of a referral about what course of action to take and will let the person who made the referral know the outcome.
+The DSL or person who made the referral must follow up with the local authority if this information is not made available, and ensure outcomes are properly recorded. - The DSL must ensure that in addition to keeping records of concerns, discussions and decisions, a rationale for any action or non-action should be clearly recorded. - If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must follow local escalation procedures to ensure their concerns have been addressed and that the child's situation improves.